1x2kb/dvd_categorize/README.md

 # DVD Categorize

 A full-stack Rust application for cataloging, searching, and exploring a personal DVD/movie collection.
 Features AI-powered search with multiple search modes, a conversational AI chat assistant, vector embeddings for semantic search, and a modern dark-themed web UI — all fully containerized with Docker Compose.
+Supports both PostgreSQL and MongoDB backends with Qdrant for vector search.

 ## Features

 - **Multi-Mode Search** — Four distinct search strategies:
   - **Text** — Keyword-based entity extraction matching against titles, actors, directors, and genres
-  - **Vector** — Semantic search using AI-generated vector embeddings (pgvector + `nomic-embed-text`)
+  - **Vector** — Semantic search using AI-generated vector embeddings (Qdrant + `nomic-embed-text`)
   - **Hybrid (Both)** — Combines text and vector results via Reciprocal Rank Fusion (RRF)
-  - **Structured** — AI parses natural language into structured criteria, then builds type-safe Diesel queries
+  - **Structured** — AI parses natural language into structured criteria, then builds database-specific queries (Diesel for PostgreSQL, MongoDB query operators for MongoDB)
 - **AI Chat** — Conversational assistant that answers questions about your movie collection using Ollama LLMs
 - **Query Enhancement** — Short queries are automatically expanded by AI for better semantic search results
 - **CSV Import/Export** — Import movies from CSV via the web UI, export your collection back to CSV